-The Bank is required to maintain sufficient liquidity to ensure safe and sound operation.
+The Bank maintains sufficient liquidity to ensure safe and sound operation.
 North American maintains a level of liquid assets adequate to meet the requirements of normal banking activities, including the repayment of maturing debt and potential deposit withdrawals.
-The Bank's primary sources of liquidity are the sale and repayment of loans, retention of existing or newly acquired retail deposits, and FHLB advances.
+The Bank's primary sources of liquidity are cash and cash equivalents, the sale and repayment of loans, the retention of existing or newly acquired retail deposits, and FHLB advances.
+Additional sources of liquidity include the sale of investment securities available for sale, brokered deposits, reverse repurchase agreements, FRB advances, and the acquisition of deposits through a nationwide internet listing service.

 Management continues to use FHLB advances as a primary source of short-term funding.
-FHLB advances are secured by a blanket pledge agreement of the loan and securities portfolio, as collateral, supported by quarterly reporting of eligible collateral to FHLB.
-Available FHLB borrowings are limited based upon a percentage of the Bank's assets and eligible collateral, as adjusted by appropriate eligibility and maintenance levels.
-Management continually monitors the balance of eligible collateral relative to the amount of advances outstanding.
-At December 31, 2011, the Bank had a total borrowing capacity at FHLB of \$290.3 million, and outstanding advances of \$125.0 million.
-The Bank has established relationships with various brokers, and, as a secondary source of liquidity, the Bank may purchase brokered deposit accounts.
+FHLB advances are secured by a blanket pledge agreement covering portions of the loan and securities portfolio as collateral, supported by quarterly reporting of eligible collateral to FHLB.
+FHLB borrowings are limited based upon a percentage of the Bank's assets and eligible collateral, as adjusted by collateral eligibility and maintenance levels.
+Management continually monitors the balance of eligible collateral relative to the amount of advances outstanding to determine the availability of additional FHLB advances.
+At March 31, 2012, the Bank had a total borrowing capacity at FHLB of \$171.0 million, and outstanding advances of \$125.0 million.
+As an additional source of liquidity, the Bank has \$51.5 million of highly liquid short term U.S. Government sponsored agency securities in its portfolio at March 31, 2012.

-The Bank entered into a Supervisory Agreement with the Office of Thrift Supervision on April 30, 2010, which, among other things, required the Bank to reduce its reliance on brokered deposits.
+The Bank entered into a Supervisory Agreement with the Office of Thrift Supervision on April 30, 2010, which, among other things, required the Bank to reduce its level of brokered deposits.
 The OTS subsequently approved the Bank's plan to reduce brokered deposits to \$145.0 million by June 30, 2010, to \$135.0 million by June 30, 2011 and to \$125.0 million by June 30, 2012.
-As of December 31, 2011, the Bank's brokered deposits totaled \$81.9 million.
-Thus, the Bank could acquire an additional \$53.1 million in brokered deposits and still comply with the plan as of December 31, 2011.
+As of March 31, 2012, the Bank's brokered deposits totaled \$25.0 million.

 Fluctuations in the level of interest rates typically impact prepayments on mortgage loans and mortgage related securities.
 During periods of falling rates, these prepayments increase and a greater demand exists for new loans.
 The Bank's ability to attract and retain customer deposits is partially impacted by area competition and by other alternative investment sources that may be available to the Bank's customers in various interest rate environments.
 Management believes that the Bank will retain most of its maturing time deposits in the foreseeable future.
-However, any material funding needs that may arise in the future can be reasonably satisfied through the use of additional FHLB advances and/or brokered deposits.
-The Bank's contingency liquidity sources include the Federal Reserve discount window and sales of securities available for sale.
+However, any material funding needs that may arise in the future can be reasonably satisfied through the use of the Bank's primary and additional liquidity sources, described above.
 Management is not currently aware of any other trends, market conditions, or other economic factors that could materially impact the Bank's primary sources of funding or affect its future ability to meet obligations as they come due.
-Although future changes to the level of market interest rates is uncertain, management believes its sources of funding will continue to remain stable during upward and downward interest rate environments
+Although future changes to the level of market interest rates are uncertain, management believes its sources of funding will continue to remain stable during upward and downward interest rate environments